imliuyzh/AntCatalog/server/README.md

 ```

 ##### sequelize.ts
-A file connecting to the SQLite database above.
+A file connecting to the SQLite file database above.

 #### `/middlewares`
 ##### courseRateLimiter.ts
-A file for limiting five requests per second.
+A file for limiting five requests per second for the `/course` endpoint.

 ##### internalErrorHandler.ts
 A file for handling malformed JSON request bodies as well as server errors (HTTP 400 & HTTP 500).